lance-gg/lance/docs/introduction_roadmap.md

 ## Future Releases

 All releases listed here, along with their planned release dates and their listed contents, are a statement of intentions, and are provided with no guarantee whatsoever.
-Incheon is an open-source project and as such depends on the available time of its developers.
+Lance is an open-source project and as such depends on the available time of its developers.
 The roadmap is subject to change at any time.

 ### r1.1.0 - *Spinor* - July 2017
 * Console level logging